dhigley6/mle_fundamentals/soft_skills.md

 | Mentoring | Mentors senior engineers and less experienced engineers |
 | Learning | Keeps up with their domain, the industry and keeps learning |
 | Typical number of years of experience | 10+ |

+## Project Management

+## Giving and Receiving Feedback

+- Be open to feedback
+- Accept when you messed up and that you could have done better
+- Take actionable steps to improve in the future
+- Ask for clarification in areas that you disagree.
+Not all feedback will be applicable or realistic.
+You don't have to be a pushover.

+## Managing Priorities and Deadlines

+- Understand the higher-level goals of the team/project and align our priorities with this
+-

+## Handling Ambiguity

+- Ask clarifying questions
+- Gather data to build or verify a hypothesis
+- Understand who the domain experts are and leverage their knowledge
+- Don't try to boil the ocean.
+Limit the scope of the problem initially
+- Compromising with partner teams on features/functionality
+- Forming a short-term/long-term action plan
+- Formulating and communicating the trade-offs of various approaches

+## Handling Conflicts

+- Try to understand the other person's point of view
+- Have clear, logical rationale for your position
+- Use objective data to argue your point
+- Seek mediation from senior engineers/managers if a consensus cannot be reached
+- Accept the outcome regardless of being right or wrong and move forward

+### Convincing others of your perspective/idea

+- Use facts and data to present an objective argument to the other party
+- Fully understand the other party's point of view and take this into account in our proposed solution
+-